danaildichev/enphase-API-and-reporting/README.md

 ### Version 1

-Assuming you have a valid access token, the simplest way to print a response from Enphase is to call
+Assuming you have a valid access token, the simplest way to print a response from Enphase is to call the `try_to_get()` function:

 ```python
 from utils.Enphase import Enphase